 The two funds, which allow individual investors access to the junk-bond market for as little as $37.59 a share, are attracting buyers from Bank of America Corp.
-(BAC) to Northern Trust Corp. as primary dealers gut corporate bond holdings by 81 percent since 2007.
-The market shift was underscored last month, when an investor redeemed as much as $780 million shares in State Street’s fund (JNKSO) for the equivalent amount of bonds.
+(BAC:US) to Northern Trust Corp. as primary dealers gut corporate bond holdings by 81 percent since 2007.
+The market shift was underscored last month, when an investor redeemed as much as $780 million shares in State Street’s fund (JNKSO:US) for the equivalent amount of bonds.

 “Liquidity is the main reason that we’re using high-yield ETFs right now rather than high-yield bonds,” Tim Anderson, chief fixed-income officer at RiverFront Investment Group LLC in Richmond, Virginia said in a telephone interview.

 “In the good old days you could call up one of the major firms and there’d be a halfway decent shot you could sell $15 million, $30 million of bonds to them on the line,” said Anderson, whose firm is the sixth-biggest institutional shareholder in State Street’s fund.
 “They’re not keeping the same inventories anymore.”

 Dealer holdings of corporate bonds that mature in more than a year have dropped to $44.8 billion from as high as $235 billion in October 2007, according to data from the Federal Reserve Bank of New York.

 Bank of America (BAC:US) and Morgan Stanley (MS:US) are among the five biggest shareholders of both BlackRock and State Street’s ETFs, accounting for $1.7 billion of the securities in both funds, Bloomberg data show.
 The banks are two of the 21 primary dealers that trade directly with the Fed.